itsibitzi/itsibitzi.github.io/content/blog/openmls-tutorial.md

 }
 ```

+You can see we've created a new `Cli` structure with two required flags `api_url`, which is hopefully self-explainitory
+and `user_db` which will be a path to SQLite database containing the users data.
+Each user will have their own database
+and during testing it is how we will differentiate between which clients we're impersonating.
+If that isn't clear right now
+it should become clearer later on, when we start testing our project.

-And then we can update `main.rs` to parse those arguments and select an action based on the command.
+Now that we have some CLI arguments defined we need to update `main.rs` to parse those arguments and select an action based on the command.

 ```rust
 use clap::Parser as _;